-• Encourage communication with various jurisdictions that currently mandate the use of earthquake automated gas shutoff devices to ascertain the value of their programs.
+• Encourage communication with various jurisdictions that currently mandate the use of earthquake-actuated gas shutoff devices to ascertain the value of their programs.

 • Commence an ongoing evaluation program demonstrating the benefits of installing automatic gas shutoff valves.

 • Target utility companies, homeowners, and policy makers.